Press releases play an important role in a business’ overall communication strategy.

 - Keep paragraphs short and stick to one idea per paragraph

-And while we’re on this topic, to give your press release a better chance of getting noticed and being picked up by the media, you can try and do these:
+And while we’re on this topic, to give your press release a better chance of getting noticed and being picked up by the media, you can try these:

 - Offer an exclusive story to the most relevant media.
-Most of the time an exclusive story will get more prominence and deliver more mileage to your story.
+Most of the time an exclusive story will get more prominence and deliver more mileage.

 - Know the beat (area of coverage) of the journalist you want to pitch to before approaching her or him.